oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fast_recompile/README.md

 # Separating Host and Device Code Compilation
 This FPGA tutorial demonstrates how to separate the compilation of a program's host code and device code to save development time.
+It's recommended to read the 'fpga_compile' code sample before this one.

 ***Documentation***: The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide)  provides comprehensive instructions for targeting FPGAs through DPC++.
 The [oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) is a general resource for target-independent DPC++ programming.